Frequently Asked Questions About PennBid

 Can events such as a pre-bid meetings be scheduled using PennBid?

-Yes — Pre-bid meetings, site walks, virtual conferences and any other event or meeting can be scheduled in a matter of seconds within the Events tab.
+Yes — Pre-bid meetings, site walks, virtual conferences and any other event or meeting can be scheduled in a matter of seconds within the Manage Events area.
 This information, including whether the event is mandatory or optional, will appear on the first screen that the potential bidders see.
-Pre-registration can also be enabled to get an accurate number of people attending the Event.

 What do vendors / bidders think of electronic bidding?